feitianxiaodai/learngit/readme.txt

-git is a distributed control system. git is free software git change again
+git is a distributed control system. git is free software distribute under the GPL.